I would like to volunteer only with infants. Is this possible?

 To safeguard the health of our patients and comply with Infectious Disease Prevention Protocols, all volunteers must comply with the current health requirements to include: mandatory annual influenza vaccination, annual TB skin testing and the provision of immunization records.
 SSM Employee/Volunteer Safety coordinates the screenings and the filing of the health information provided.

-SSM Cardinal Glennon Children’s Medical Center is located at 1465 S. Grand Blvd., between Highways 40 and 44.
+SSM Health Cardinal Glennon Children’s Hospital is located at 1465 S. Grand Blvd., between Highways 40 and 44.
 It is bordered by Park Avenue on the south and Vista Avenue on the north.

 Where do I park?

 The Visitor's Parking Garage is reserved for our families and patients.
-Volunteers park free of charge in the designated staff/volunteer off-site West parking lot, located at the intersection of Park Ave. and Spring, behind the Medical Center.
-A shuttle transports staff and volunteers back and forth between the parking lot and the Medical Center.
+Volunteers park free of charge in the designated staff/volunteer off-site West parking lot, located at the intersection of Park Ave. and Spring, behind the hospital.
+A shuttle transports staff and volunteers back and forth between the parking lot and the main hospital.